From Perth to Broome: the best road trip in Western Australia in 3 weeks

 Campsite: Quobba Station AUD30 per night (€19/$30)

 While I drove to the blowholes in Quobba, I spotted humpback whales jumping out of the ocean, so I decided to search for a campsite nearby.
 I ended up staying at Quobba Station which was definitely worth stopping!
-It’s a remote wilderness campground with amazing beach views and worth the stay for a couple of nights.
+It’s a remote wilderness campground with amazing beach views and is worth the stay for a couple of nights.
 I saw groups of dolphins right in front of me and humpback whales jumping out of the ocean.

 Every time I think about this place, I just start smiling.
 It’s a small detour on your way to Broome but in my opinion a must-visit when you plan a road trip in Western Australia.